 \section{Detector, Software and Samples}

-The CEPC Conceptual Design Report (CDR) presents the comprehensive introduction of detector and software~\cite{CEPCStudyGroup:2018ghi}.
-In this MC study, the baseline of CEPC detector is used in the MC full simulation which follows particle flow principle, and uses an ultra high granularity calorimetry system, a low material silicon tracker and a 3 Tesla magnitude field.
-The CEPC baseline tracker consists of a silicon tracking system and a barrel TPC, which make reconstruction efficiencies of muon and tau-decay tracks nearly 100\%, and the muon track momentum resolution reaches per mille level for the momentum range of 10–100 GeV in the barrel region.
+The CEPC Conceptual Design Report (CDR) provides a comprehensive introduction to the detector and associated software~\cite{CEPCStudyGroup:2018ghi}.
+For this Monte Carlo (MC) study, the CEPC baseline detector is employed in full MC simulations, which adhere to the particle flow principle and incorporate an ultra-high-granularity calorimetry system, a low-material silicon tracker, and a 3 Tesla magnetic field.
+The CEPC baseline tracker comprises a silicon tracking system and barrel time projection chamber (TPC), which results in nearly 100\% reconstruction efficiencies for muon tracks and tau-decay tracks.
+In Addition, the momentum resolution of muon tracks reaches the per-mille level for momenta ranging from 10 to 100 GeV in the barrel region.

-The software used in the process of simulation is as follows: The generator files of SM background samples are generated by Whizard 1.95~\cite{Kilian:2011sepTEPJC}.
-The SUSY signal samples are generated using MadGraph 2.7.3~\cite{Alwall:2014julJHEP} and Pythia8~\cite{Sjostrand:2014zea}.
-The interactions between particles and detector material are simulated by MokkaC~\cite{MorasMokka}.
-The tracks reconstruction are done by MarlinTraking~\cite{Gaede_2014}.
-The particle flow algorithm Arbor~\cite{Ruan:2018yrh} is used to reconstruct all the final state particles.
-The LICH~\cite{Yu:2017mpx} based on Multivariate Data Analysis (TMVA)~\cite{hoecker2007tmva} is used for lepton identification.
+The software employed in the simulation process is as follows: SM background samples were generated using Whi- zard 1.95~\cite{Kilian:2011sepTEPJC}, with the version consistent with that used in the official CEPC MC production.
+SUSY signal samples were generated using MadGraph 2.7.3~\cite{Alwall:2014julJHEP} and Pythia8~\cite{Sjostrand:2014zea}.
+Particle interactions with detector materials were simulated via MokkaC~\cite{MorasMokka}.
+Track reconstruction was performed using MarlinTraking~\cite{Gaede_2014}.
+The particle flow algorithm, Arbor~\cite{Ruan:2018yrh}, was utilized to reconstruct all final-state particles.
+Lepton identification was implemented using LICH~\cite{Yu:2017mpx}, which is based on multivariate data analysis via TMVA~\cite{hoecker2007tmva}.